How a pack of Frosted Flakes cereal revealed Venezuela's economic woes

 Others were less suspicious even going as far as saying the new design would "free the imagination" as children would be encouraged to colour in the plain boxes.
 But even then many thought it was odd that Kellogg would only introduce this type of packaging in Venezuela and not in its other markets.

-For its part, Kellogg's has always maintained that its packaging redesign was really was all about the environment.
+For its part, Kellogg's has always maintained that its packaging redesign was really all about the environment.

 According to news agency Reuters, during 2016 when the stripped back packs were introduced, Venezuela's economy shrunk by 18.6 per cent while inflation soared by a massive 800 per cent.